klinecharts/KLineChart/docs/en/instance-api.md

 ### setPriceVolumePrecision(pricePrecision, volumePrecision)
 Set the price and volume precision.
+Set the price and quantity accuracy, and the technical indicator series is'price' or'volume' will also be affected.
 - `pricePrecision` price precision
 - `volumePrecision` volume precision